MarioRuiz/slack-smart-bot/README.md

 When starting a new session, if you ask SmartBot to answer on a Thread by using !! or ^, then it won't be necessary to send ? before the prompt.
 In this case, every single message you send will be considered a prompt to be treated.
 After 30 minutes of inactivity, SmartBot will stop listening to the thread.
 You will need to continue the session after that.
 If you want to avoid a message to be treated then start it with a hyphen '-'.
 To add a collaborator when on a thread, you can use directly `add collaborator @USER`
 If you include in the prompt `!URL` then it will download and use the content of the URL as input for the prompt.
+When on a thread you can change the model to be used by sending `use model MODEL_NAME`.
+For a temporary session if you want to create the session with a specific model use `?? use model MODEL_NAME`.
+The model supplied can be a substring of the model name, SmartBot will try to find the model that matches the substring.

 <img src="img/chat_gpt_session.png" width="650">